 What’s the difference between a website that works to grow your practice and one that doesn’t?

-It’s a question we get all the time which is why I asked our director of design to map out our best practices below so you can understand what goes into building an effective website, one that works for your practice.
+It’s a question we get all the time which is why I asked our design team to map out our best practices below so you can understand what goes into building an effective website, one that works for your practice.

 Why would we reveal our website formula, the one that makes our member practices, on average another $500,000 per year?